Kartikeya Gummakonda

 Kartikeya Gummakonda (born 21 September 1992) is an Indian actor who predominantly works in Telugu films.
 He made his acting debut in 2017 with Prematho Mee Karthik and is noted for his performance in the 2018 romantic action film RX100.

-He then appeared in films such as Hippi, Guna 369, Nani's Gang Leader and Valimai.
+He then appeared in films such as Hippi, Guna 369, Nani's Gang Leader, Valimai, Bedurulanka 2012 and Bhaje Vaayu Vegam.